The Lighthouse (2019 film): Development

 The original idea for The Lighthouse was first articulated at a dinner between director Robert Eggers and his younger brother, Max Eggers.
 Robert was unhappy with his film industry prospects after the pitching of his first major feature, The Witch (2015), failed to secure funding.
-Max shared the basic outline of his screenplay, a lighthouse-set ghost tale as part of an attempted reimagining of Edgar Allan Poe's unfinished short story "The Light-House".
-Adapting the short story proved troublesome, halting Max's progress on the script, which, at the time, had the tentative working title Burnt Island.
-Robert started musing ideas to bolster the project's conceptualization, and, with his brother's support, soon began investigating for source material.
+Max shared the basic outline of his screenplay, a lighthouse-set ghost tale tentatively titled Burnt Island, based on a reimagining of Edgar Allan Poe's unfinished short story "The Light-House".
+Adapting the short story proved troublesome, halting Max's progress on the script.
+Robert started brainstorming ideas for clarity, and, with his brother's support, soon began investigating for source material.

 One story that caught the director's attention in his initial research was a nineteenth-century myth of an incident at Smalls Lighthouse in Wales, wherein one of two wickies, both named Thomas, died while trapped at the outpost by a destructive storm.
 That both men were named Thomas, Robert recalled, compelled him to create a film with an underlying story of identity.
 Around the time there was a realized concept, Robert temporarily stopped his commitment to The Lighthouse when he found an investor to finance The Witch.

 The unexpected success of The Witch elevated Robert's directing profile.
 To exploit his newfound credibility, he pushed The Lighthouse, among several other projects, in his negotiations with studio executives.
 He and Max then resumed their work by exchanging and revising drafts.
 This coincided with more rigorous research of the period to develop the onscreen world, as Robert immersed himself in photos of 1890s New England, 1930s maritime-themed French films, and symbolist art for visual reference.

-The Eggers' study of literature with maritime and surrealist themes informed the speech of the characters in The Lighthouse.
-They looked into the writings of Herman Melville, Robert Louis Stevenson, and H. P. Lovecraft, among others, before coming across the work of Sarah Orne Jewett, a novelist best known for her local color works set around the coast of Maine.
-Her dialect-heavy writing style provided the cadences of the lead characters in the film, rooted in the experiences of her own sailor characters and real-life farmers, fishermen, and captains she had interviewed.
-Robert and Max also deferred to a dissertation on Jewett's technique to guide their direction for intense conversational scenes.
+The Eggers' study of literature with maritime and surrealist themes influenced the film's dialogue.
+They looked into the writings of Herman Melville, Robert Louis Stevenson, and H. P. Lovecraft, among others, before coming across the work of Sarah Orne Jewett, a novelist best known for her local color works set in coastal Maine.
+Her dialect-heavy writing style provided the cadences of the lead characters, rooted in the experiences of her novel characters and real-life farmers, fishermen, and captains she had interviewed.
+Robert and Max also deferred to a dissertation on Jewett's use of dialects to guide their direction for intense conversational scenes.

-Another force shaping The Lighthouse's creative direction was the Eggers' theater background.
-The two men sourced elements from playwrights that influenced their work as young teens, chiefly artists such as Samuel Beckett, Harold Pinter, and Sam Shepard whose writings examine male-centric perspectives of existential crises and psychosis.
+Another force informing The Lighthouse's creative direction was the Eggers' theater background.
+The two men sourced elements from playwrights that influenced their work as young teens, chiefly artists such as Samuel Beckett, Harold Pinter, and Sam Shepard, whose writings examine male-centric perspectives of existential crises and psychosis.